djtooke/CV/README.md

 ## You may also like to know

 - The years 2010-18 I spent working in academia, studying and researching Classical music.
-This mainly centred around lots of Austrians named Arnold and Hans, as well as a Russian guy called Серге́й.
+This mainly centred around lots of Austrians named Arnold and Hans, as well as a Russian called Серге́й.

 - I am a keen home chef, and often note that I take a similar approach to cooking as in coding: working methodically, with a focus on best practice (knife skills, mise en place) and an understanding of my ingredients and methods built from the ground up.
 And I very happily 'eat my own dog food'...!

-- I speak intermediate French and German, and in particular am working to achieve fluency in French.
+- I am currently working to achieve fluency in French (and also speak a bit of German too).
 I currently have an unbroken streak of 1600+ days' language learning on Duolingo; when I set my mind to learning something, I keep at it!

 - Since 2007, my closest friends and I have put together a number of amateur dramatic productions for schools, hospitals and our own amusement.
 Ask me about the play I wrote about the nuns and the exploding cake.